 Literature Festivals on The Suffolk Coast

 Readers and writers alike will find a celebration of all things literary at the Ways With Words Festival in the seaside sanctuary of Southwold.
-This years offering includes engaging talks on history; including the life and times of Thomas Cromwell and Wallis Simpson, politics, geography and philosophy.
-If you enjoy comedy, then snap up tickets for the fantastic comic Robin Ince, as heard on Radio 4.
-Most of the events take place at Southwold Arts Centre, which has a café serving refreshments and freshly baked cakes.
+The programme includes a range of engaging talks on fiction, history, politics, geography and philosophy.

 Originated by the owners of The Aldeburgh Bookshop, the festival has previously hosted a multitude of distinguished speakers, among them Nobel and Pulitzer prize winners and even chancellors of the exchequer.